translate/pootle/docs/server/fabric_commands.rst

 Available arguments:

 ``dumpfile``
-  The SQL dump filename that will be uploaded to and imported into an existing database on the remote server.
+  The local SQL dump filename that will be uploaded to the remote server and imported into an existing database on the remote server.
 This file can be created using the :ref:`dump_db <fabric-commands#dump-db>` command.

   .. note:: This is a required argument.